Written by Ben Shaw, CEO and Co-founder at HouseME, Smart Property Rental for Landlords and Tenants.

 Zoom and Netflix are certainly the most widely acknowledged digital platforms that optimally geared for a situation like this.
 But within the property sector, there are also shifts taking place.
 Agents are considering life without their agency, which has pushed them to look towards platforms like HouseME.
 Landlords are reliant on digital communication, and tenants on digital applications – both of which HouseME has championed for years.
 As lockdown ceases in a short while, agencies will be widely affected by a changed operational model.

 Not only are is society online, streaming more videos and browsing social media more than ever, but it’s also using the time to learn about new courses, read books and educate themselves on new processes.
 Adoption rate of new products is improving, which coincides with the push from a number of property technology companies to follow user behaviour more closely.
 Small focus groups, and web traffic heat maps are leading to more careful product selection and UI.
+We have already started championing digital home viewings which have been well received with both landlords and tenants.

 Fear of failure